gerardtoko/GTBlackListBundle/README.md

 GTBlackListBundle
 =================

-Symfony 2 bundle for the Black list IP in your application
+Symfony2 bundle for the Black list IP in your application

 ## Configuration